-Two years ago during the harvest season, I was searching for a good object lesson for our group of AWANA kids.
-I wanted something fall-themed and something that they could remember year after year.
+A few years ago, I was searching for a fall-themed object lesson for our group of AWANA kids.
 I found a lot of great Thanksgiving craft ideas and even Halloween ideas, but nothing that really struck me, until I ran across the Pumpkin Gospel, also known as the Pumpkin Parable.

 Kids love holidays.
-They love pumpkins and carving pumpkins.
+They love pumpkins.
 They also love stories.
 Additionally, they need to be exposed to ideas over and over again for information to take root.
-The Pumpkin Gospel was a perfect fit!
+The Pumpkin Gospel is a perfect Fall fit!

 You will need a table to stand at and a medium to large sized, prepared pumpkin.
 To prepare the pumpkin: